taival/ˈtɑi.ʋɑl/ · Finnish word for ‘journey’ · Est. 2026

 The waitlist opens soon.

 Not today, but not long.
-We’re finishing the last bits before opening the door properly — come back in a few weeks and there’ll be somewhere to leave an email, and we’ll drop you a line the moment early access is ready.
+We’re finishing the last bits before opening the door properly.
+Come back in a few weeks and there’ll be somewhere to leave an email; we’ll drop you a line the moment early access is ready.

-In the meantime, bookmark the page, tell a friend who’s running too hard to notice what they’re building, and we’ll see you shortly.
+In the meantime, tell a friend who’s running too hard to notice what they’re building.